ronanchilvers/solo-d6/Scenes/1 - Adventurers For Hire.md

 [[Lina Devdan|Lady Devdan]] smiles warmly and then leans forward slightly.
 She holds out a small leather bag which chinks. [[Okan]] takes it, a little too quickly!
 She pauses a moment before she releases it to him.

 "I expect results gentlemen.
-Do not tarry."
+Do not tarry." - She hols their gaze for a few moments then says - "Ranjeet will give you full details of what happened."

 [[Okan]] and [[Kaapo]] bow their way out of her presence.
 Ranjeet shows them to the door. [[Okan]] retains his composure for around 30 seconds before turning and impromptu cartwheel in the street!